 As we pulled away, I observed and heard a hand grenade explode in the right hand ditch where Lt.
 Cannon had been only seconds before.
 I also observed through the rear window as Lt.
 Cannon shot yet another Viet Cong across the road.

 About an hour later, as a rescue mission was being organized, Lt.
 Cannon made his way back to his duty station at Tan Son Nhut.
 He reported to me that the Viet Cong had evidentially been panicked by the sudden depletion in their ranks and had retreated back into the shadows of Saigon shortly after I left the scene of the battle.

 I can honestly say that in all my years in the United States Air Force I have never before seen an individual of any rank conduct himself with such selfless individual courage and with such complete disregard for his own life and safety.
 I am absolutely certain that Lt.
 Cannon saved the life of this Air Force General Officer on this occasion, as well as saving the life of the Vietnamese civilian, Mr. Tau.
 Lt.
 Cannon’s actions were in the highest traditions of the United States Air Force and reflect great credit upon himself and the Armed Forces of this his country.”

 SIGN THE PETITION!

 Specifically, we ask that his Nomination dated July 21, 1965, and signed by USAF General George Simler be confirmed and he be awarded the Congressional Medal of Honor.

-The Will Cannon, One of Many Unrecognized War Heros petition to Barack Obama, United States President was written by Brenda Edwards and is in the category Government at GoPetition.
+The Will Cannon, An Unrecognized War Hero petition to Barack Obama, United States President was written by Brenda Edwards and is in the category Government at GoPetition.
 Contact author here.
 Petition tags: vietnam vet, medal of honor, texas, war hero